Local Outreach chair: Vic Arrington

 Habitat for Humanity

-The wallraising for FPC’s first Habitat house at The Glen on Alex Patterson Drive off Marshland Road was February 28.
-Pictured here are wall raising photos and a recent photo from early May.
-Volunteers to work on the house are needed – everyone from carpenters to helping provide snacks – contact the church office for information.
+The wallraising for FPC’s first Habitat house at The Glen on Habitat Circle off Marshland Road was February 28.
+Pictured here are wall raising photos and a recent photo from early May and the finished product from early August.

 Click here for the form to volunteer or contribute to this project.

 “Book and a Buck” annual drive held in March

 The Local Outreach Committee sponsored the annual Book and a Buck drive for children in the Corridor of Hope.
 Members and friends brought in donations of new and gently-used books for elementary-age children through high school, in schools in Allendale, Colleton, Hampton and Jasper counties.
 The books were sorted by our youth and were taken to the schools.
 The church’s 2017 annual budget is supporting the program monetarily this year.

 We have a continuing need for overnight hosts.
 If you are new to the task, you will be paired with a “veteran” for the evening. if you are interested, please contact either Lynn Cordy, firstname.lastname@example.org, or Rich Allen, email@example.com, for particulars.

 Why do some 100 volunteers share their time with this worthwhile ministry serving homeless families?